Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="hash"></a>
 ### hash

 With the `hash` function you can compute the hash of a given string.
-The first parameter denotes the hashing algorithm to use (supported algorithms are `MD5`, `SHA-1`, `SHA-256`, and `SHA-512`) and the second one the string to hash.
+The first argument denotes the hashing algorithm to use (supported algorithms are `MD5`, `SHA-1`, `SHA-256`, and `SHA-512`) and the second one the string to hash.
 The return value is in hex format.

 ```js
 const hashed = hash('SHA-256', 'Hello world');